-DVIRs can be recorded on paper or electronically, but regardless, must be kept or stored at your business or where your vehicles are located for at least three months from the date it was submitted.
+DVIRs can be recorded on paper or electronically.
+Regardless, they must be kept at your business or where your vehicles are located for at least three months from the date it was submitted.

 Completing a DVIR includes four basic steps that drivers need to follow, including inspecting the vehicle, reporting any defects, signing off on the report, and completing any corrective actions needed.
 Here’s a further explanation of each step:

-The second step is to report any defects or damages found during the inspection that might affect the driver’s ability to operate the vehicle in a safe manner or that could lead to a vehicle breakdown.
+The second step is to report any defects or damages found during the inspection.
+This includes anything that might affect the driver’s ability to operate the vehicle in a safe manner or that could lead to a vehicle breakdown.

-Third, the driver will need to sign off on the driver vehicle inspection report and submit it to the motor carrier for review and/or immediate action.
+Third, the driver will need to sign off on the Driver Vehicle Inspection Report and submit it to the motor carrier for review and/or take immediate action.

-Lastly, motor carriers should immediately repair and certify any reported defects or damages identified in the DVIR that would affect the vehicle’s safe operation in order to keep the fleet safe and efficient.
+Lastly, motor carriers should immediately repair and certify any reported defects or damages identified in the DVIR that would affect the vehicle’s safe operation in order to keep the fleet safe.

 When completing the above steps, drivers have to follow the regulations outlined in Section 396.11 that states an inspection report must include a check of the following:

-Drivers will also want to include the date, the vehicle license number, fleet unit number, their signature, the mechanic’s signature for any repairs fixed, and the signature of the next driver in that vehicle to make sure the repairs were made on the report.
+Drivers will also want to include the date, the vehicle license number, fleet unit number, their signature, the mechanic’s signature for any completed repairs, and the signature of the next driver in that vehicle to make sure the repairs were made on the report.

 There are a few instances where DVIRs are not required, however.
 DVIR regulations won’t apply to the following operators: